prusa3d/Prusa-Firmware-ESP32-Cam/README.md

 - **Connecting to WiFi AP:** While connecting to a WiFi Access Point, the LED blinks at intervals of **800 ms**.
 - **Connected to WiFi Network:** Upon successful connection to a WiFi network, the LED blinks at intervals of **4000 ms**, signaling a stable connection.
 - **Problematic State:** If an issue or error occurs, the LED accelerates its blinking to every **100 ms**.

+The approximate boot time of the device is 15-20 seconds.

 <a name="schematic"></a>
 ## Schematic for ESP32-cam board